bschousek/getting_cleaning_peer/codebook.md

 This file documents the dataset contained within tidy.csv, which is an output from run_analysis.R contained in this repository.

-The tidy dataset is composed of averages of the means and standard deviations of 86 variables plus subject ID and activity ID extracted from the [UCI Machine Learning Repository Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The tidy dataset is composed of averages of the means and standard deviations of 86 variables plus subject ID and activity ID extracted from the [UCI Machine Learning Repository Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) dataset.
 The averages were taken across subgroups split by test subject and activity after the test and training datasets were combined.

+Names for the variable columns were extracted from the features.txt file and modified to be suitable for data frame names.
+Columns indicating the test subject ID and activity ID were added to the datasets from subject_.\*txt and y_\*.text files before merging.
+The activity ID numerical column was converted to descriptive names using the activity_labels.txt file.

 Assumptions made in the course of processing the dataset to meet the assignment requirements include: